March 12 - 28, 2018

 Based on the short story “Tomorrow Child” by Ray Bradbury, originally published as “The Shape of Things” © 1947; renewed 1975 by Ray Bradbury.
 Performed by permission of Don Congdon Associates, Inc.

-Our annual SPARK Festival will feature these productions along with a host of free events, readings and workshops.
+Our annual SPARK Festival will feature five productions along with workshops and a host of free events.

 Season Ticket holders can purchase a SPARK Pass to save on these shows.
 Single tickets for SPARK shows go on sale in the fall.
 Drop us a line if you ‘d like us to email you when single tickets go on sale.